Skip Ribbon Commands

 Specimen source is required.

-1. Clean any blood or foreign material from the stone with water.
+1. Prepare stone by cleaning any blood or foreign material from the stone with deionized water.

-3. Indicate source of specimen on outside of container (eg, left kidney, bladder, right ureter).
+4. Indicate source of specimen on the outside of the container (eg, left kidney, bladder, right ureter).

 -A dry stone will not stick to the walls of the container.